Some of the links on this site are affiliate links. Read our full disclaimer here.

 Commercial real estate and farmland investors share many of the same risks.
 This is because both investments involve the purchase of real estate.
 The key differences come in the types of tenants each has and how outside factors play into the equation.

 When it comes to commercial real estate, the types of tenants run far and wide.
 As a result, there is serious variety, from high-growth startups to Fortune 100 companies to mom-and-pop shops.
 Farmland, on the other hand has one tenant: farmers.

-The primary risk posed by commercial real estate tenants is that they will be unable to pay rent.
+The primary risk posed by commercial real estate tenants is that they will need help paying rent.
 Depending on the tenant and various economic factors, this could happen for several reasons.
 For example, during recessions, there tends to be a surge in evictions and tenants unable to pay rent.

 With farmland, recessions are much less likely to prevent rent from getting paid.
 However, there are still several factors that can make farmers difficult tenants.

-A farmer's income is going to depend almost entirely on the yearly harvest.
-If something happens to disrupt the harvest, this could significantly impact their ability to pay rent.
+A farmer's income will depend almost entirely on the yearly harvest.
+Therefore, if something happens to disrupt the crop, this could significantly impact their ability to pay rent.
 Three of the most common threats to the harvest are weather, disease, and insects.

-In order to reduce against these risks, farmland owners often charge cash rent prior to planting season.
+Farmland owners often charge cash rent before planting season to reduce these risks.
 This ensures that rent will be paid regardless of the year's harvest.

 Both farmland and commercial real estate owners face interest rate risk.
 This is the risk that increasing interest rates will lower the value of future cash flows.
 When this happens, both types of investors can see the value of their properties fall.